Alice is Missing: Gameplay

 Alice is Missing is designed for 3–5 players, with each player being assigned a character.
 The game begins with each player receiving a character card, detailing their character's name and prompts about the character's background, motivations, and relationship to Alice Briarwood.
 The most experienced player is assigned the role of facilitator, and is tasked with running the game.
 The facilitator role is comparable to a Game Master, but participates in the game as a player character as well.
 The initial forty-five minutes are dedicated to setup; establishing characters, relationships, and important locations in the story.
 Following the setup, the actual game lasts for ninety minutes and is communication is held entirely through text messages on players' cellphones or other messaging devices.
-The game is timed using an official "Animated Timer" available on YouTube, which consists of music designed to match the atmosphere of the game.
+The game is timed using an official "Animated Timer" available on YouTube, which consists of music curated to match the emotional tone of the game at that point in the story.
 The game also includes safety tools such as Lines and Veils and the X-Card.

-The bulk of the gameplay consists of interacting with the other players as the assigned characters, both in a main group chat and in separate private conversations, with the objective being to figure out what happened to Alice.
-At certain times throughout the game, new evidence and information as to Alice's whereabouts is revealed via evidence cards.
+The bulk of the gameplay consists of interacting with the other players as the assigned characters, both in a main group chat and in separate private conversations, with the objective being to “figure out” what happened to Alice, though the answer is not yet established.
+At certain times throughout the game, new evidence and information as to Alice's whereabouts or her captor is hypothesized via evidence cards.